luckyrano18-byte/github-finial-project/README.md

 This project is a simple interest calculator that calculates the simple interest based on the principal amount, annual interest rate, and time period.

+This project was updated as part of my GitHub learning assignment.

 ## Formula

 Simple Interest = (Principal × Rate × Time) / 100